jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

 doesn't strangle you or get intimidated.
 An ophthalmoscope is handy on consult services where you're unlikely to have tools handy.

-Graduate from Wikipedia to [UpToDate.com](//uptodate.com).
+**UpToDate.** Graduate from Wikipedia to [UpToDate.com](//uptodate.com).
 This is the most well-organized resource I've found for efficient, practical, and comprehensive research on topics encountered in clinical medicine.
 Hopefully your school provides you with a subscription.

 **Set some goals.** Before you hit the floors on day #1, come up with a list of 2-3 things you want to get better at on this rotation.
 For example, if